-In the Christian Pentecostal movement, the Father (God), the Son (Jesus), and the Holy Ghost are seen as one—each member has their own gifts and abilities, and their own parts to play in blessing the people, but it is all wrapped up in the one creator.
+In the Christian Pentecostal movement, the Father (God), the Son (Jesus), and the Holy Ghost are seen as one.
+Each member has their own gifts, abilities, and their own parts to play in blessing the people, but they’re all wrapped up in one entity.
 Understandably, for some, this might sound baffling; bizarre even.
-But G.O.D. isn’t the only complex one with three sides to him that each offer up something different and unique to the fold.
+But G.O.D. isn’t the only complex one with three sides to him that each offer up something uniquely different to the fold.
 Case in point: Justin Clarke, better known as the ferocious British MC, Ghetto, and Ghetts.

 Who is Justin Clarke?

 Justin Clarke...
 I guess that’s who I am around my mum, and my nan: cool, calm, and collected.
 Actually, not so much around my mum, because my mum, she’s a teacher—she used to work in youth clubs—so she’s familiar with the behaviour of the youth.
 But around my nan, I am definitely Justin [laughs].

 Who is Ghetto?